s-zeid/DerpScrubber/README.markdown

 DerpScrubber.moveToCoefficient(coeff)
 -------------------------------------
-Sets the size of the highlighted area to the given number, **times 100,** as a percentage of the available bar space.
+Sets the size of the highlighted area to the given number, **times 100,** as a percentage of the entire bar space.

 DerpScrubber.moveToPercent(percent)
 -----------------------------------
-Sets the size of the highlighted area to the given percentage of the available bar space.
+Sets the size of the highlighted area to the given percentage of the entire bar space.
 You may include a percent sign at the end of the number if it is a string.